HS Handbook

 The following are prohibited:

-DRUG FREE SCHOOLS AND COMMUNITIES POLICY
+ALCOHOL, DRUG FREE SCHOOLS AND COMMUNITIES POLICY

 As a condition of continued enrollment in the district, students shall abide by the terms of this policy.
 Students shall not unlawfully manufacture, sell, distribute, dispense, possess or use illicit drugs, controlled substances, or alcoholic beverages on school property, or at any school activity.
-Any student violating the terms of this policy will be reported to the appropriate law enforcement officials and will be subject to the following sanctions: * Short term suspension *Suspension from all activities for up to one year * Long term suspension *Expulsion *Completion of a drug/alcohol rehabilitation program *And/or other actions
+Any student violating the terms of this policy will be reported to the appropriate law enforcement officials and will be subject to the following sanctions: * Short term suspension *Suspension from all activities for up to one year * Long term suspension *Expulsion *Completion of a drug/alcohol rehabilitation program *And/or other actions.

 BEHAVIOR GUIDELINES